manyoso/allie/README.md

 ## All right, brass tacks how strong is she?

 Depends.
 First, her ELO will obviously depend upon which network is used.
-However, head-to-head using the same network on my limited hardware setup she is currently 50-100 elo behind.
+However, head-to-head using the same network on my limited hardware setup she is very competitive with Lc0 and SF.

 ## Why did you develop her rather than just help out Leela?